XplaiNLP/xplainlp.github.io/content/publication/1_PolBix/_index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-    - Qianli Wang
-    - Tatiana Anikina
-    - Nils Feldhus
-    - Simon Ostermann
-    - Fedor Splitt
-    - Jiaao Li
+    - Charlott Jakob
-    - Yoana Tsoneva
+    - David Harbecke
-    - Sebastian Möller
+    - Patrick Parschan
+    - Pia Wenzel Neves
     - Vera Schmitt
 # Author notes (optional)
 author_notes: